Home wiring: Power point

 Power points (receptacles, plugs, wall sockets) need to be installed throughout the house in locations where power will be required.
 In many areas the installation must be done in compliance with standards and by a licensed or qualified electrician.
-Power points are typically located where there will be an appliance installed such as telephone, computers, television, home theater, security system, CCTV system.
+Power points are typically located where there will be an appliance installed such as telephone, computers, television, home theater, security system, or CCTV system.

 Light fittings and switches

 The number of light fitting does depend on the type of light fitting and the lighting requirements in each room.
-The incandescent bulb made household lighting practical, but modern homes use a wide variety of light sources to provide desired light levels with higher energy efficiency than incandescent lamps.
+The incandescent light bulb made household lighting practical, but modern homes use a wide variety of light sources to provide desired light levels with higher energy efficiency than incandescent lamps.
 A lighting designer can provide specific recommendations for lighting in a home.
-Layout of lighting in the home must consider control of lighting since this affects the wiring.
+The layout of lighting in the home must consider control of lighting since this affects the wiring.
 For example, multiway switching is useful for corridors and stairwells so that a light can be turned on and off from two locations.
 Outdoor yard lighting, and lighting for outbuildings such as garages may use switches inside the home.